-LUBRAJEL NATURAL is a new, natural form of LUBRAJEL for cosmetic use.
-It is based on natural polysaccharides, which contribute moisturization, emulsion stabilization, and emolliency to personal care creams and lotions.
-LUBRAJEL NATURAL is certified as natural by Ecocert, a leading industry certification organization for natural and organic products.
+LUBRAJEL NATURAL and LUBRAJEL NATURAL MARINE are two new natural forms of LUBRAJEL for cosmetic use.
+They are based on natural polysaccharides, which contribute moisturization, emulsion stabilization, and emolliency to personal care creams and lotions.
+LUBRAJEL NATURAL MARINE uses some components derived from marine sources.
+Both products are certified as natural by Ecocert, a leading industry certification organization for natural and organic products.
 The Company believes that there is a growing demand, especially in personal care products, for natural products.
-There are expected to be at least two additional formulations of these natural, water-based gels, which will all be marketed under the LUBRAJEL tradename.
-The Company hopes to begin to see sales of this product in the near future.
+The Company expects to produce at least one additional formulation of these natural, water-based gels, which will be similar to the Company's LUBRAJEL OIL product, but will contain all-natural components.
+This product will be marketed under the LUBRAJEL tradename as well.
+The Company hopes to begin to see sales of this product line in 2015.

-Each of the following products accounted for less than 2% of the Company's sales in 2013:
+Each of the following products accounted for less than 3% of the Company's sales in 2014, listed in descending order of sales: